Welcome to our first ever native plant sale!

-Click here to join the EEA and get a discount on your plants!
-PLEASE NOTE THE PLANT PURCHASE LIMITS IN ORANGE.
+Join the EEA and get a discount on your plants!

-Pick up will be at the City of Evanston's Morton Civic Center Parking Lot, 2100 Ridge, enter at the North end of the parking lot and you will be directed to the pick-up area.
+Pick up will be at the City of Evanston's Morton Civic Center Parking Lot (2100 Ridge Ave).
+Enter at the North end of the parking lot and you will be directed to the pick-up area.
 Parking will be clearly marked the day of the sale.
 Bring boxes or bags to collect your plants.
 For larger orders flats may be available.

-Purchase your plants on-line, print your receipt or save it on your phone.
-Collect your plants on May 22 at the Morton Civic Center.
-A time slot for your pick-up (by last name alphabetically) will be assigned to you between 9:30AM - 1:30PM to ensure COVID safe distribution.
+Purchase your plants online, print your receipt or save it on your phone.
+Collect your plants on June 3 at the Morton Civic Center.
 Your reminder email will be sent out close to the sale date.
 IMPORTANT: SAVE YOUR RECEIPT.

-All wildflowers will be sold and distributed as plugs.
+All wildflowers will be sold and distributed as plugs or pint containers

 Sale Proceeds support the EEA and NHE's mission and the Evanston Ecology Center programs.